Relational Local Explanations

 \subsection{Comparison on textual data}

-For the evaluation of the proposed method on the textual data, we utilize a pre-trained self-attention-based DistilBERT model for the sentiment analysis task \cite{sanh2019distilbert} from the open-source Hugging Face library \cite{wolf2020transformers}.
+For the evaluation of the proposed method on textual data, we utilize a pre-trained self-attention-based DistilBERT model for the sentiment analysis task \cite{sanh2019distilbert} from the open-source Hugging Face library \cite{wolf2020transformers}.
 The results are summarized in the Table \ref{tab:text_bench1}.
-Also, we demonstrate relational local explanations analysis using the RLE framework (Fig. \ref{fig:example_text}) for the same transformer model and compare it to results from the IH method in Fig. \ref{fig:rle_ih}.
+Also, we conduct a relational local explanations analysis using the RLE framework (Figure \ref{fig:example_text}) for the same transformer model and compare it to results from the IH method in Figure \ref{fig:rle_ih}.